Film: Tom Yum Goong

 - Dramatic Dislocation: During the final Zerg Rush, Kham loudly dislocates many mooks' bones.
 Those were the lucky ones.

 - Exotic Entree: The point of the eponymous restaurant.

 - Extremity Extremist: Johnny Nguyen fights almost exclusively with kicks, as well as the capoerista.

-- Good Scars, Evil Scars: The capoeirista has "PRAY" carved into his chest, and he certainly give reasons to do it.
+- Good Scars, Evil Scars: The capoeirista has "PRAY" carved into his chest, and he certainly gives reasons to do it.
 Doubles as a Badass Boast.

 - Grievous Harm with a Body: Kham recovers two elephant bones and uses them as weapons.

 - He has access to the bones in part because one of the wrestlers slings him into the skeleton.